spinningtopsofdoom/ClojureWest2016/clojure_west/outro/01-outro.md

 ## Thanks

 * Bendyworks for supporting my work on this
-* Michael J. Steindorfer and Jurgen J. Vinju for the Lean HAMT Paper
+* Michael J. Steindorfer and Jurgen J. Vinju for the CHAMP Paper
 * Zach Tellman for writing Collection Check
 * Martin Klepsch for porting Collection Check to ClojureScript
 * Nicolás Berger for helping me setup test harness